The European Hotel

 This European aesthetic is unmistakeable in our charming boutique hotel which has managed to preserve its original character for more than one hundred years to provide pleasure and delight to the many guests who have stayed here since its early beginnings.

 Whenever the state’s heritage is examined it is evident that much of Perth’s character was created by adventurers seeking fresh opportunities in our wide-open state.
-For the European Hotel by Miss Maud our unique heritage building was designed by architect, William G. Wolf who, before being lured to Western Australia during the gold boom, spent several years in Melbourne and Sydney designing significant buildings.
+For the European Hotel our unique heritage building was designed by architect, William G. Wolf who, before being lured to Western Australia during the gold boom, spent several years in Melbourne and Sydney designing significant buildings.

 William Wolf was the father of five children, so his move to WA made it essential for him to quickly gain architectural work in the thriving state.
 A diversity of commissions was earned by him resulting in his design of many significant Perth buildings including Perth’s much treasured His Majesty’s Theatre on Hay Street, which today continues to present premier theatrical productions.
 When visiting His Majesty's Theatre you will see the similarities between our own hotel and some aspects of the theatre's design.